NikitaWeW/gvo/README.md

 - When writing scripts, you should use GVO_SCRIPT_DIR instead of CMAKE_CURRENT_SOURCE_DIR to get the actual directory of the script, as the scripts are included.

-- When using gvo's build in scripts, you need to specify gvo's script directory:
+- When using gvo's build-in scripts, you need to specify gvo's script directory:
 ``` cmake
 gvo_find_dependencies(DEPENDENCIES ...
 SCRIPT_DIRS ${CMAKE_CURRENT_SOURCE_DIR}/gvo/scripts)
 ```
-- gvo build in scripts use the FetchContent module to download dependencies, which is already included.
+- gvo build-in scripts use the FetchContent module to download dependencies, which is already included.
-- gvo build in scripts will only download dependencies if the corresponding `dependencies/<name>` exists.
+- gvo build-in scripts will only download dependencies if the corresponding `dependencies/<name>` exists.

 ## Troubleshooting
 Fixes for known issues.